ssatguru/BabylonJS-CharacterController/README.md

 Note that even though this is available in npm it is not packaged as a node module or any other type of module.
 For now, to keep it simple and avoid dependencies on module systems, the application is packaged as a simple javascript "namespaced" application.
-In other words load it using the "script" tag and refer to it using the global name "org.ssatguru.babylonjs.component.EditControl".
+In other words load it using the "script" tag and refer to it using the global name "org.ssatguru.babylonjs.component.charactercontroller".

 ## API
 #### To Instantiate